-- 4.25 To arrange for bank reconciliation statements to be regularly prepared for all bank accounts and for all matters arising from the reconciliations to be cleared as soon as practicable. - 4.26 To approve all debts to be written off in consultation with the relevant Director and to keep a record of all sums written off up to the approved limit and to adhere to the requirements of the Accounts and Audit Regulations 1996. - 4.27 To obtain the approval of the Authority in consultation with the relevant Director for writing off debts in excess of the approved limit. - 4.28 To ensure that appropriate accounting adjustments are made following write-off action. - 4.29 To establish and initiate appropriate recovery procedures, including legal action where necessary, for debts that are not paid promptly.
+- 4.25 To arrange for bank reconciliation statements to be regularly prepared for all bank accounts and for all matters arising from the reconciliations to be cleared as soon as practicable. - 4.26 To approve all debts to be written off in consultation with the relevant Director and to keep a record of all sums written off up to the approved limit and to adhere to the requirements of the Accounts and Audit Regulations 1996 2006. - 4.27 To obtain the approval of the Authority in consultation with the relevant Director for writing off debts in excess of the approved limit. - 4.28 To ensure that appropriate accounting adjustments are made following write-off action. - 4.29 To establish and initiate appropriate recovery procedures, including legal action where necessary, for debts that are not paid promptly.

-- 4.30 To establish a charging policy for the supply of goods or services, including the appropriate charging of VAT, and to review it regularly, in line with corporate policies. - 4.31 To designate, in respect of all income arising from services under his control, suitable officers who shall be responsible for: - - (a) Determining and recording all amounts due; - (b) The collection, custody and deposit of cash including the preparation of an accurate and chronological account of all monies received and deposited and - (c) The maintenance of accounting records

-Except with the express authority of the Chief Financial Officer, no officer shall be responsible for more than one of the functions, (a), (b) or (c) above.
+- 4.30 To establish a charging policy for the supply of goods or services, including the appropriate charging of VAT, and to review it regularly, in line with corporate policies. - 4.31 To designate, in respect of all income arising from services under his control, suitable officers who shall be responsible for: - (a) determining and recording all amounts due; - (b) the collection, custody and deposit of cash including the preparation of an accurate and chronological account of all monies received and deposited; and - (c) the maintenance of accounting records. - Except with the express authority of the Chief Financial Officer, no officer shall be responsible for more than one of the functions, (a), (b) or (c) above. - 4.32 To establish and initiate where so approved by Chief Financial Officer, appropriate recovery procedures, including legal action where necessary, for debts that are not paid promptly. - 4.33 To ensure that every sum received by an officer of the Fire Service is immediately acknowledged by the issue of an official receipt or voucher, or other authorised record except where other arrangements are agreed with the Chief Financial Officer.
+All receipts (other than those issued by receipting machines) shall be signed by the officer issuing them in his own name as on behalf of the Chief Financial Officer. - 4.34 Where payment is received by cheque and the payer does not require a receipt, such special arrangements as are approved by the Chief Financial Officer shall operate.

-- 4.32 To establish and initiate where so approved by Chief Financial Officer, appropriate recovery procedures, including legal action where necessary, for debts that are not paid promptly. - 4.33 To ensure that every sum received by an officer of the Fire Service is immediately acknowledged by the issue of an official receipt or voucher, or other authorised record except where other arrangements are agreed with the Chief Financial Officer.
-All receipts (other than those issued by receipting machines) shall be signed by the officer issuing them in his own name as on behalf of the Chief Financial Officer.
-Where payment is received by cheque and the payer does not require a receipt, such special arrangements as are approved by the Chief Financial Officer shall operate. - 4.34 To ensure that at least two employees are present when post is opened so that money received by post is properly identified and recorded. - 4.35 To hold securely receipts, tickets and other records of income for the appropriate period.
+To ensure that at least two employees are present when post is opened so that money received by post is properly identified and recorded. - 4.35 To hold securely receipts, tickets and other records of income for the appropriate period. - 4.36 To lock away all income to safeguard against loss or theft, and to ensure the security of cash handling.